awsdocs/amazon-eks-user-guide/doc_source/fargate-getting-started.md

 When you create a Fargate profile, you must specify a pod execution role to use with your pods\.
 This role is added to the cluster's Kubernetes [Role based access control](https://kubernetes.io/docs/admin/authorization/rbac/) \(RBAC\) for authorization\.
 This allows the `kubelet` that is running on the Fargate infrastructure to register with your Amazon EKS cluster so that it can appear in your cluster as a node\.
 For more information, see [Pod execution role](pod-execution-role.md)\.

-**Note**
+**Important**
-The containers running in the Fargate pod cannot assume the IAM permissions associated with pod execution role\.
+The containers running in the Fargate pod can't assume the IAM permissions associated with a pod execution role\.
 To give the containers in your Fargate pod permissions to access other AWS services, you must use [IAM roles for service accounts](iam-roles-for-service-accounts.md)\.

 **To create an AWS Fargate pod execution role with the AWS Management Console**